Money for Mars

 WHAT IT IS

 A card-based design exercise that asks participants to invent financial systems for space environments.
-Players draw three cards—a location, a persona, a type of financial tool—and have to make something that would actually work there.
-A mining consortium accountant on a Jovian moon needs a way to borrow.
-A retired habitat technician in the asteroid belt needs to protect savings from a regime that no longer exists.
+Players draw three cards — a location, a persona, a type of financial tool — and have to make something that would actually work there.
 The constraints are specific enough to block hand-waving but strange enough to block importing familiar solutions.
-The point isn't to predict what space finance will look like.
-It's to surface the hidden assumptions in how Earth-based finance already works by breaking them.

 DESIGN DECISION